univention/univention-corporate-server/doc/manual/domain-ldap/oidc.rst

    therefore be defined multiple times, whereby each individual value must contain a valid URL.

-The connected web service still needs information about the :program:`OpenID Connect` endpoints of the provider app for its configuration.
+The connected web service still needs information about the *OpenID Connect* endpoints of the provider app for its configuration.
 If the provider app is installed, this information can be found at the URL :samp:`https://ucs-sso{[Domain name]}/.well-known/openid-configuration`.
 If the provider app was installed on a system other than |UCSPRIMARYDN| or
 |UCSBACKUPDN|, use the FQDN of the respective server instead of
 :samp:`ucs-sso.{Domain name}` as described above.

-When using :program:`OpenID Connect`, resolvable DNS names and verifiable certificates are a prerequisite.
-This is especially true for client computers of end users who need to access both the DNS resolvable host names of the Web service and the :program:`OpenID Connect Provider`.
-In addition, the externally connected Web services must be able to establish a connection to the :program:`OpenID Connect Provider` in order to be able to retrieve the user attributes.
+When using *OpenID Connect*, resolvable DNS names and verifiable certificates are a prerequisite.
+This is especially true for client computers of end users who need to access both the DNS resolvable host names of the Web service and the OpenID Connect Provider.
+In addition, the externally connected Web services must be able to establish a connection to the OpenID Connect Provider in order to be able to retrieve the user attributes.

-In the special case where the DNS name of the OIDC provider is to be changed, the corresponding value must first be adjusted in the app settings of the :program:`OpenID Connect Provider` App.
+In the special case where the DNS name of the OIDC provider is to be changed, the corresponding value must first be adjusted in the app settings of the :program:`OpenID Connect Provider` app.
 Since there are diverse scenarios for the availability of the provider after changing the DNS name, the web server configuration cannot be changed automatically.
 For example, depending on the configured DNS name, the UCS Apache configuration has to be adapted.
 The